Atavic/firefox-tweaks/README.md

 # FirefoxTweaks

 This Github repository contains all the files I use to customize Firefox.
-This README also contains instructions on how to use them, as well as
+This README also contains instructions on how to use them, as well as the list of addons I use and how to use them.

 ## userChrome.css
 This file makes Firefox pleasantly black and white, like this: